UtrechtUniversity/yoda/docs/design/overview/data-requests.md

 A researcher seeking to obtain research data stored in Yoda must be able to submit a request for this data.

+A researcher may submit two kinds of data request:
+- data requests made for the purpose of publishing the analysis results
+- data requests for data assessment only (DAO; e.g. project-internal quality assurance)

-The request must belong to a research proposal, which is submitted along with the data request.
+In the first case, a research proposal must be submitted along with the data request.
 The research proposal must describe the purpose for which the researcher wants to obtain the requested data.
+No research proposal is submitted along with a DAO data request.

+In the subsequent sections, the workflows for the processing of a data request for the purpose of publishing the analysis results will be described.
+DAO data requests are treated in a separate section.

 ### Management and review of data requests
-A delegate of a research programme's or study's project manager must be able to perform a cursory preliminary review of a data request.
+A project manager of a research group to which a data request is submitted must be able to perform a cursory preliminary review of this data request, choosing whether the request is accepted for further review, rejected with the possibility of resubmission, or rejected with no possibility of resubmission.

-Likewise, a data manager assigned as a custodian of (certain) data stored in Yoda must be also able to submit a review of a data request.
+Likewise, a data manager assigned as a custodian of data requested in a data request must be also able to submit a review of this data request, indicating as a recommendation to the project manager whether the data request should be accepted for further review, rejected with the possibility of resubmission, or rejected with no possibility of resubmission.

-After these preliminary reviews, a project manager must be able to assign a data request for review to one or more members of a Data Access Committee (DAC)
+After a positive preliminary review and after review the data manager's recommendation, a project manager must be able to assign a data request for review to one or more members of a Data Access Committee (DAC), or to reject the data request (either with or without the possibility of resubmission).

+If a data request is assigned for review to the DAC, the project manager must be able to set the length of the review period.

-The DAC member(s) must be able to review research proposals assigned to him.
+The DAC members must be able to review research proposals assigned to them, but only within the review period set by the project manager.

-### Final evaluation of research proposals
+### Final evaluation of data requests
-A project manager must be able to give a final evaluation of a research proposal based on the reviews by the data manager and the DAC member(s), thereby approving or rejecting the data request.
+A project manager must be able to give a final evaluation of a research proposal based on the reviews by the data manager and the DAC member(s), therein approving or rejecting the data request (either with or without the possibility of resubmission).

+### Preregistration of research proposals
+After final approval of a data request by the project manager, the research proposal of the data request must be preregistered by the researcher in the research group's preregistry on the Open Science Framework.

+The project manager must be able to confirm that the research proposal is properly preregistered in the research group's preregistry on the Open Science Framework.

 ### Creation of data transfer agreements (DTAs)
 Once a data request and its accompanying research proposal have been approved,